Australia–Uruguay relations

 In 2023, Australia and Uruguay will celebrate the 100th anniversary of consular relations and the 75th anniversary of diplomatic relations.

 The countries have a history of economic cooperation in establishing the General Agreement on Tariffs and Trade, the World Trade Organization, and the Cairns Group.
 The countries also cooperate on Antarctic science and conservation within the Antarctic Treaty System and the Convention on the Conservation of Marine Living Resources.
-The countries’ cooperation in research and development in the agricultural sector is propelled by their similar export-oriented agricultural sectors.
+The countries' cooperation in research and development in the agricultural sector is propelled by their similar export-oriented agricultural sectors.

 Cooperation prior to official relations

 From the early 20th century, Australia and Uruguay cooperated to improve their agricultural practices.
 In 1912, a party of agricultural engineers from the University of Montevideo were received by representatives from the Australian Department of Agriculture to exchange knowledge on agricultural practices.
 Australia and Uruguay exchanged information on weather patterns during the 1930s through Uruguay's Sydney Consulate.
-In 1947, the countries’ governments began negotiating the export of Australian merino sheep to Uruguay.
+In 1947, the countries' governments began negotiating the export of Australian merino sheep to Uruguay.
 In 1955, Australia gifted technical films on sheep health to Uruguay's Sydney Consulate.
 In 1956, Uruguay became the first country in South America to import Australian merinos.

 Relations were strengthened further in the 1960s and 1970s when stagnating economic growth in Uruguay reduced opportunities for the highly educated population, leading to an exodus of skilled migrants.
 Many Uruguayans came to settle in Australia, encouraged by an Australian official program which aimed to recruit Uruguayan workers.
 The Uruguayan-born population in Australia has remained relatively stable, with the 2021 Australian census recording 9,205 Uruguayans living in Australia compared to 9,690 recorded 30 years ago.

-Consular Relations
+Consular relations

-Consular relations between Australia and Uruguay were established on 20th September 1923.
-In August of that year, the Foreign Minister of Uruguay applied to the Secretary of State for the Colonies in London to appoint an Honorary Consul of Uruguay at Sydney.
-In September of that year, the Governor-General of Australia recognised Norman Charles Nelson as Honorary Consul at Sydney, officially establishing consular relations with Uruguay.
+Consular relations between Australia and Uruguay were established on 20 September 1923.
+In August of that year, the foreign minister of Uruguay applied to the secretary of state for the colonies in London to appoint an honorary consul of Uruguay at Sydney.
+In September of that year, the governor-general of Australia recognised Norman Charles Nelson as honorary consul at Sydney, officially establishing consular relations with Uruguay.

-Uruguay's first consulate was opened in Sydney on 15th March 1924, when Norman Charles Nelson received an Exequatur with the King's signature authorising him to act as Consul.
+Uruguay's first consulate was opened in Sydney on 15 March 1924, when Norman Charles Nelson received an Exequatur with the King's signature authorising him to act as consul.

-Uruguay's second consulate was opened in Melbourne on 4th March 1947, headed by Consul Herbert Percy Ogilvie.
+Uruguay's second consulate was opened in Melbourne on 4 March 1947, headed by Consul Herbert Percy Ogilvie.

-Uruguay currently has a General Consulate in Sydney, and 5 Honorary Consuls across Australia (in Melbourne, Brisbane, Adelaide, Perth, and Hobart).
+Uruguay currently has a general consulate in Sydney.